-Vivid and bright QLED 4K display.
-Realistic color range.
+Offers a vivid and bright QLED 4K display, and has a realistic color range.
 Displays Art Mode when not watched.
 Expansive Art Store.
-Voice controls.
+Features voice controls.
 Huge variety of apps.
 Split-screen between apps.

 A subscription is required to digitally mount its premium works of art.

-Way back when the iPhone first introduced the world to apps, no one could have predicted that apps would soon take over nearly every screen we interact with, but now they’re everywhere, even TVs.
+Way back when the iPhone first introduced the world to apps, no one could have predicted that apps would soon take over nearly every screen, but now they’re everywhere, even TVs.

 TVs with apps, dubbed smart TVs, can connect to the internet as well as interact with other web-enabled devices.
 They deliver everything from your favorite binge-worthy shows to the most addictive games.
 In fact, now when you buy a TV, you’re not just buying a screen; you’re buying an entertainment platform.
 Understandably, then, you would want to learn more about the details: which type to get, how much to expect to pay, and how to make the most of your investment.

 Smart TVs wirelessly connect to the internet to provide access to streaming services and other online portals.
 There are two main means by which a TV can be smart.
 High-end companies boast their own smart platform that they include in their TVs.
-Samsung uses Tizen, and LG uses WebOS.
 These are typically more expensive than TVs that integrate another company’s smart platform.
 These popular options include Android TV by Google, Fire TV by Amazon, and Roku TV.
 While these options are versatile and accessible, they are not as fast as the higher-end options.

 If you’re a fan of mobile games like Candy Crush or Farmville, you’ll find a lot to love with this kind of TV.
 Many of today’s options support popular titles imported from Android and iOS smartphones.
 Just be prepared for the fact that, in some cases, you’ll need to use the TV remote as a game controller, which can feel clunky at first.